 Notice that the extra $2\pi$ factor serves to make the field $X_g$ have exact logarithmic correlations in view of Lemma \ref{greenneardiag}.
-As in \cite[Theorem 2.3]{She07}, there is a probability mesure $\mc{P}$ on $H^{-s}_0(M)$ (for some natural $\sigma$-algebra) so that the law of $X_g$ is given by $\mc{P}$ and for each $\phi\in H^{s}(M)$, $\cjg X_g,\phi\cjd$ is a random variable on $\Omega$ with zero mean and variance $2\pi\cjg R_g(0)\phi,\phi\cjd$.
-The mesure $\mc{P}$ represents the Gaussian mesure \eqref{Gaussianmesure} (times the $\sqrt{\det(\Delta_g)}$ term) on the space of functions orthogonal to constants, thus to define \eqref{Gaussianmesure} on the whole $H^{-s}(M)$ space, we shall consider the tensor product $\mc{P}\otimes dc$ where $dc$ is the Lebesgue mesure on $\R$ viewed as the 1-dimensional vector space of constant functions on $M$: in other words, we use the isomorphism
+As in \cite[Theorem 2.3]{She07}, there is a probability measure $\mc{P}$ on $H^{-s}_0(M)$ (for some natural $\sigma$-algebra) so that the law of $X_g$ is given by $\mc{P}$ and for each $\phi\in H^{s}(M)$, $\cjg X_g,\phi\cjd$ is a random variable on $\Omega$ with zero mean and variance $2\pi\cjg R_g(0)\phi,\phi\cjd$.
+The measure $\mc{P}$ represents the Gaussian measure \eqref{Gaussianmesure} (times the $\sqrt{\det'(\Delta_g)}$ term) on the space of functions orthogonal to constants, thus to define \eqref{Gaussianmesure} on the whole $H^{-s}(M)$ space, we shall consider the tensor product $\mc{P}\otimes dc$ where $dc$ is the Lebesgue measure on $\R$ viewed as the 1-dimensional vector space of constant functions on $M$: in other words, we use the isomorphism